radekstepan/ukraine/README.rst

 Troubleshooting
 ---------------

-Haibu is a poorly written piece of software, be aware of these facts:
+Be aware of these facts re ukraine/haibu:

 #.
 If you intend to use the API haibu exposes, be sure to send correct parameters in the right format, otherwise you will shut down the app.
 #.
 Your ``package.json`` start script can only include a file name, not a bash command!
 Haibu checks that whatever you put in there is an existing file.
 Even more annoyingly, the file needs to be a js file that node can call.